 She is an active member of the Australian Institute of Company Directors and Chief Executive Women, and a Fellow of the Australian Academy of Technological Sciences and Engineering.

 BComm (with Merit), FAICD

 Mr Hearl is an independent non-executive Director.
-He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People and Remuneration Committee and the Nomination Committee.
+He joined the Board on 10 May 2016 and is Chair of the Environment, Health, Safety and Sustainability Committee and a member of the People, Remuneration & Culture Committee and the Nomination Committee.

 During an 18-year career in the oil industry with Exxon in Australia and the USA, he held a variety of senior marketing, operations, logistics and strategic planning positions.
 Mr Hearl joined YUM Brands (formerly PepsiCo) as KFC Australia’s Director of Operations in 1991 and subsequently had several senior international leadership roles as well as being President of Pizza Hut USA, before assuming the global role of YUM Brands’ Chief Operating and Development Officer in 2006, based in Dallas, Texas and Louisville, Kentucky.

 He is currently a non-executive Director of Australia’s largest telecommunications company, Telstra Ltd (since 2014), and chairs its Remuneration Committee.
 In December 2019, he was announced as the Chairman-elect of the planned IPO of Woolworths’ Endeavour Group Ltd in 2020.

 Mr Hearl is a former non-executive Director of the Australian listed global wine company, Treasury Wine Estates (2012 to 2017), where he chaired the Remuneration Committee and served on the Audit and Risk Committee.
 He was also a non-executive Director of Goodman Fielder Ltd from 2010 until that company was sold to overseas interests in 2015.

 BS (Chemical Engineering), MBA